-At the warehouse stage, there are commonly more groups than just a centralized data team with access.
+At the warehouse stage, more groups than just the centralized data team will commonly have access.
 You must use data governance to safeguard certain pieces of sensitive information from being accessed by the wrong people in your organization.
-Many regulations have been passed such as GDPR that you must comply with and many companies have industry standard compliance rules as well such as SOC and HIPA that they have to adhere to.
+Many security regulations mandating data access rules have been passed, such as GDPR, and many companies have industry standard compliance rules that they adhere to as well, like SOC and HIPAA.

 Every company stores information that cannot be exposed to everyone who works in the company.
 When moving from a Data Lake to a Data Warehouse more people will gain access to data.
-You need to ensure that sensitive information is aligned to what is being stored and how it is restricted in the data warehouse and can be accessed via your BI tools.
+You need to ensure that sensitive information is aligned to what is being stored, how it’s restricted in the Data Warehouse, and how it can be accessed via your BI tools.

 There are multiple ways this can be handled and multiple questions to be answered: